ZigaForm version 7.6.9

 • No marketing built-in—you’ll still have to hustle

 💡 Use D2D if you want to go wide with ebooks and don’t want the hassle of uploading to each store manually.
+As of 2026 the newly implemented setup and/or account maintenance fee removes the “no-risk” appeal that made wide distribution an easy default and turns it into a business decision that requires actual performance.

 🔗 Draft2Digital